cca/equella_scripts/collection-export/readme.md

 node collect --collection $UUID --status DRAFT,ARCHIVE --modifiedBefore 2020-01-01
 # download items into folders that use the items' titles
 node collect  --collection $UUID --name
-# sub-collection of Libraries, note --where needs fully-specified /xml/... path
+# sub-collection of Libraries, note --where needs fully-specified /xml/... xpath
 node collect --collection 6b755832-4070-73d2-77b3-3febcc1f5fad --where "/xml/mods/relatedItem/title = 'Robert Sommer Mudflats Collection'"
 # download syllabi & convert their metadata to MODS
-node collect --collection (eq coll --name "Syllabus Collection" | jq -r .uuid) --syllabus
+node collect --collection (eq coll --name "Syllabus Collection" | jq -r .uuid) --syllabus --limit 10
 ```

 By default item folders are named after UUID and then version.
 The `--name` flag makes the folder's the item's title, but titles can be duplicative or absent.
-An integer is append to the folder name if it would collide with an existing folder.
+An integer is appended to the folder name if it would collide with an existing folder.

 ## Metadata Evaluation